 As in most regions of the province and country, Indigenous people have lived in the region since time immemorial.
 There is a long history of human settlement in the area now called the Regional District of Bulkley Nechako.
-The area has many diverse ecosystems which provided, and continue to provide, a wide range of food and fiber sources for First Nation and settler communities.
+The area has many diverse ecosystems which provided, and continue to provide, a wide-range of food and fiber sources for First Nation and settler communities.

-There are many communities and traditional territories within the boundaries of the RDBN.
-The communities are listed below as a way to acknowledge the historic, current, and future connection that many indigenous people have in the RDBN.
+There are many traditional territories within the boundaries of the RDBN.
+They are described below as a way to acknowledge the historic, current, and future connection that many indigenous people have in the RDBN.